wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/3-powerapps-related-technologies.md

 ![PowerApps data sources](../media/powerapps-datasources.png)

 Many data sources are cloud services, like Salesforce.
 Even Twitter can be a data source if, for example, you're tracking your company's hashtags.
-Connectors might not feel like the coolest part of app development, but they're essential when you work with data that you, your colleagues, and your customers care about.
-And when an app shows up with your data source for the first time, you'll suddenly find that they're very cool!
+Connectors might not feel like the coolest part of app development.
+However, they're essential when you work with data that you, your colleagues, and your customers care about.
+And when an app shows up with your data source for the first time, you'll suddenly find they're very cool!

 For data that's stored on-premises instead of in the cloud, you use a gateway to provide a reliable connection between PowerApps and your data source.
 The gateway sits on an on-premises computer and communicates with PowerApps.